 The appearance of the new null trajectory in the de-adaptation phase can be also explained by the hierarchical dominance of kinematic plan adaptation over internal model adaptation.
-In our hierarchical models, we assumed that after the motor cost of arm reaching falls below a small threshold value, the decay of the kinematic plan toward the baseline plan stops (or at least becomes very slow).
+In our hierarchical models, we assumed that after the motor cost of arm reaching falls below a small threshold value, the decay of the kinematic plan toward the baseline plan stops.
 This assumption could reproduce the persistent curved null trajectory after de-adaptation in the presence of failure.
 The models thus suggest that the TE-driven kinematic plan adaptation may determine the steady-state null trajectory to which the internal model adaptation converges.
-This possibility is strongly supported by Experiment-3 (Fig. 4) where the suppression of TE enabled the participants to converge back to their baseline null trajectory.
-Our assumption, that the TE-driven kinematic plan adaptation is also affected by the motor cost, is similar to the idea that a desired trajectory of movement may be modified according to the level of interaction force with the environment (Chib et al., 2006).
+This possibility is strongly supported by Experiment-3 (Fig 4) where the suppression of TE enabled the participants to converge back to their baseline null trajectory.
+This observation was also successfully reproduced by the hierarchical learning models (Fig 7E and 7F).
+Our assumption, that the TE-driven kinematic plan adaptation is also affected by the motor cost, is similar to the idea that a desired trajectory of movement may be modified according to the level of interaction force with the environment [29].
 It has however not yet been empirically examined and remains an interesting question for future studies.

-Motor learning processes like motor memory (Ganesh et al., 2010, Kodl et al., 2011, Ganesh and Burdet, 2013) or use-dependent learning (Diedrichsen et al., 2010) make one's movement similar to the last performed movement.
-Operant reinforcement learning (Huang et al., 2011) causes people to select movements for which the task had previously been successfully achieved.
+Motor learning processes like motor memory [30-32] or use-dependent learning [33] make one's movement similar to the last performed movement.
+Operant reinforcement learning [34] causes people to select movements for which the task had previously been successfully achieved.
 These processes may be seen as likely candidates to explain the persistent curved trajectories.
-However, these processes alone cannot explain why the persistent curved null trajectories do not appear in the no-TE-inducing force fields (VDCF or PSPF) (Fig. 3B) as well as during PEC in Experiment-3 (Fig. 4B), in which the participants successfully reached the target with curved null trajectories in the first de-adaptation trials.
-Our results thus suggest that even if motor memory, use-dependent learning, or operant reinforcement learning are indeed active during the force field adaptation, unlike kinematic plan adaptation, they do not hierarchically interact with internal model adaptation but instead work in parallel.
+However, these processes alone cannot explain why the persistent curved null trajectories do not appear in the no-TE-inducing force fields (VDCF or PSPF) (Fig 3B) as well as during PEC in Experiment-3 (Fig 4B), in which the participants successfully reached the target with curved null trajectories in the first de-adaptation trials.
+Our results thus suggest that even if motor memory, use-dependent learning, or operant reinforcement learning is indeed active during the force field adaptation, unlike kinematic plan adaptation, they do not hierarchically interact with internal model adaptation but instead work in a non-hierarchical manner.
+Likewise, other possible causes like perceptual bias [35,36] or perceptual recalibration [37] of the hand position also can not well explain why the persistent curved null trajectories appear only in the TE-inducing but not the non-TE-inducing force fields.
+If our model includes these learning processes or perceptual adaptation processes, it may be able to better explain the behavior.
+We however note that the main purpose of our model simulation is to explain the necessity of an additional TE-driven adaptation process hierarchically interacting with the internal model adaptation, rather than develop a new model.
+For this purpose, we chose the two most popular learning models in the current literature and demonstrated the effect of adding the additional TE driven process.